chapel-lang/chapel/doc/rst/language/spec/variables.rst

       no-split-init.chpl:1: In function 'main':
-      no-split-init.chpl:2: error: 'x' cannot be default initialized no-split-init.chpl:3: note: 'x' is used here before being initialized
+      no-split-init.chpl:2: error: 'x' cannot be default initialized no-split-init.chpl:3: note: 'x' is used here before being initialized no-split-init.chpl:2: error: Variable 'x' is not initialized and has no type

    *Example (split-cond-blocks-init.chpl)*